whitewash

 |

-- To paint (a building, a wall, etc.) a bright white with whitewash (noun sense 1).
+- (transitive) to paint (a building, a wall, etc.) a bright white with whitewash; (intransitive) to paint bright white with whitewash

 |